Encrypted .BAK files by ransomware

 Type of encryption Strong encryption (AES-256, ECIES) = recovery impossible without the key; weak encryption = faster recovery

-Number of files and redundancy Multiple encrypted or corrupted .BAK files = more time required for reconstruction
+Number of files and redundancy Multiple encrypted or corrupted .BAK files = more time needed for reconstruction

-Technical expertise Specialized teams = optimized time and minimized losses; DIY methods = failure or very long delays
+Technical expertise Specialized teams = optimized time and minimized data loss; DIY methods = failure or very long delays

 5️⃣ Best practices after infection

-• Avoid opening, copying, or attempting to modify the file, as this may further corrupt its content.
+• Avoid opening, copying, or attempting to modify the file, as this may further corrupt its contents.

-Specialized companies can sometimes recover .BAK files even when partially corrupted thanks to advanced forensic tools and manual repair of file structures.
+• Recoveo can recover .BAK files even when partially corrupted, thanks to advanced recovery tools and manual repair of file structures.

 6️⃣ Summary